FAIRplus/the-fair-cookbook/docs/content/recipes/interoperability/fastq-file-format-validators.md

 ___
 ## User Stories

 The table below listed use cases where the FASTQ files need to be validated.
-This recipe provides a solution to these users. and avoid going into too much details/.
+This recipe provides a solution to these users. and avoid going into too much detail.

 |As a ..| I want to .. |So that I can ..|
 |---|--|--|